stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 Every developer needs a text editor and a version control system.

-To install the [Git version control system](http://www.git-scm.com/) on Solus, run this command in a Terminal window:
+To install the [Git version control system](http://www.git-scm.com/) on Solus, run this command in a terminal window:

     sudo eopkg install git

-To install GCC and the C compiler toolchain on Solus, run this command in a Terminal window:
+To install GCC and the C compiler toolchain on Solus, run this command in a terminal window:

     sudo eopkg install -c system.devel